smjonas/snippet-converter.nvim/README.md

 > :warning: This plugin is still in its early stages and not currently usable.
 Stay tuned!

 Are you switching to a new snippet engine but don't want to lose your hand-crafted snippets?
-Did you discover some awesome snippet collection but couldn't use it because your snippet engine only supports a custom format? `snippet-converter.nvim` is here to help you out!
+Did you discover an awesome snippet collection but couldn't use it because your snippet engine only supports some custom format? `snippet-converter.nvim` is here to help you out!

 [Not all snippets will be convertible]